will-cesar/aulas_angular/README.md

 Observações:
 - primeiro-projeto: aulas 1 a 8
 - data-binding: aulas 9 a 16
-- diretivas: aulas 25 a 30
+- diretivas: aulas 25 a 36
-- operador elvis: aula 31
-- ng-content: aula 32
+- serviços: aulas 37 a 42